albertas/autogit/README.md

 - [ ] Advanced features:
     - [ ] Merge PRs which have all requirements like approvals met.

+## Development
+`make venv` - will create virtual env with dev dependencies.
+`make check` - will run Flake8, MyPy and PyTest checks.

 ## Related projects
 This tool was inspired by:
 - https://github.com/earwig/git-repo-updater